 LEPs are non-statutory bodies and as such require an Accountable Body to manage funding from Government.
-Leicester City Council is the Accountable Body to the LLEP and hence takes the ultimate legal and financial responsibility for the LLEP's activities.
+Leicester City Council is the Accountable Body to the LLEP.

 The Accountable Body, through its Section 151 Officer, is responsible for ensuring that statutory requirements are met in resource allocation decisions and that the public interest is protected.
 It provides financial and legal support and takes the ultimate legal and financial responsibility for the LLEP's activities.